HiveDesk

 • Income Tax Withholding: Employers must withhold income tax based on the employee's salary.

-The current income tax regime in Costa Rica is progressive, with the following tax rates:
+The current income tax regime for salaried employees in Costa Rica is progressive, with the following rates (2026, Decree 45333-H):

 Statutory Leave Policies